 Most academic knowledge is imparted through the written word.
 AT tools that translate text to speech allow students to use listening skills instead.

 Audiobooks.
-Recording for the Blind & Dyslexic maintains a library of more than 100,000 recorded textbooks covering every grade level.
+Learning Ally maintains a library of more than 100,000 recorded textbooks covering every grade level.
 The books are narrated by specialists in each subject, so charts, graphs, and illustrations are accurately described.

-For a modest membership fee ($100 the first year, $35 each year thereafter), a student can borrow texts for up to one year.
+For a modest membership fee ($199), a student can borrow texts for up to one year.

 The audiobooks are recorded in specialized formats to comply with U.S. copyright law, so you won't be able to play them on a regular CD player.
 Specially equipped players, priced at $199 to $895, and special software, priced at $45 to $129, are available at the Group's Web site.
 These digital playback tools let you move through an audio text almost as you would a regular book, jumping ahead, going back, marking pages, and "reading" at your desired pace.

 For reading material other than textbooks - fiction, non-fiction, magazines - check out the National Library Service.
 This free government program is available to any individual with a medically documented reading disability, as well as to people with impaired vision or physical disabilities.
 The NLS provides the required playback equipment at no cost and mails the recordings to you.
 You don't even have to pay postage when you return them.